Why the I-5 Has So Many Accidents

 Bad Weather

 The I-5 climbs in elevation after leaving Los Angeles County.
-As a result, inclement weather is a common concern for drivers in the area.
+As a result, quickly changing and inclement weather is a common concern for drivers in the area.

-Depending on the time of year, areas of The Grapevine such as Tejon Pass may be subject to heavy rain and snowfall.
-The precipitation can lead to slick roads and reduced visibility, resulting in a higher potential for vehicle accidents.
+Depending on the time of year, areas of The Grapevine, such as Tejon Pass, may be subject to heavy rain and snowfall.
+The precipitation can lead to slick roads and reduced visibility, resulting in a higher potential for an I-5 crash.

 In addition to snow and rain, wind is another common contributor to weather-related accidents.
 Those driving on The Grapevine may suffer a loss of control due to high winds, although the bigger threat is posed by the climate in the area.

-Driving the Tejon Pass is defined by multiple sections where the road slopes significantly.
+Driving the Tejon Pass involves navigating multiple sections where the road slopes significantly.
 When descending the pass, some drivers may “ride their brakes” in an effort to avoid picking up too much speed.
 Unfortunately, riding the brakes results in wear and tear.
 If the brakes on a vehicle are old or poorly maintained, it will take longer for the vehicle to come to a complete stop.

-The combination of operator error and inadequate maintenance of the rig may result in a truck accident.
-An experienced truck accident lawyer can identify all of the parties at fault for the accident (potentially including the driver, the trucking company, a parts manufacturer, etc.) and pursue compensation on your behalf.
+The combination of operator error and inadequate maintenance of a big rig on I-5 may result in a serious truck accident.
+If you were injured in an I-5 freeway accident with a commercial vehicle, an experienced truck accident lawyer can identify all of the parties at fault for your I-5 crash (potentially including the driver, the trucking company, a parts manufacturer, etc.) and pursue compensation on your behalf.

 Overloaded Semi-Trucks

-Another issue involving tractor-trailers on Interstate 5 is overloaded and poorly balanced cargo.
+Other issues involving tractor-trailers on Interstate 5 are overloaded and poorly balanced cargo.
 Of course, a trailer that is carrying too much weight or a load that is improperly distributed is a danger on any road.
 However, the conditions on I-5 discussed above magnify the inherent hazards posed by an overloaded 18-wheeler.

 Bad weather or visibility, for example, might cause a truck driver to overcorrect in order to stay on the road.
 This sudden movement can cause an overloaded semi to jackknife or tip, resulting in an accident.

-Attorney Mickey Fine is a California native who has extensive familiarity with Interstate 5 and other major roads in the area.
-Our team recognizes the impact of serious injuries and fatalities caused by highway accidents, and we use our experience and proven track record to pursue fair compensation on behalf of our clients.
+Attorney Mickey Fine is a California native who is personally familiar with Interstate 5 and other major roads in the area.
+Our legal team recognizes the impact of serious injuries and fatalities caused by accidents on I-5 and other locations.
+We offer our extensive experience and proven track record to help every client receive fair compensation from a negligent or careless driver who causes injury.

-Please call The Law Offices of Mickey Fine at (661) 333-3333 today for a FREE consultation.
-Our motor vehicle accident lawyer serves clients in Bakersfield, and other areas of California.
+Please call The Law Offices of Mickey Fine at (661) 333-3333 or fill out our simple online form today for a FREE consultation.
+Our offices serve clients in Bakersfield and other areas of California.